MTanguin/Comparing-Supervised-Machine-Learning-Algorithms-for-Breast-Cancer-Diagnosis-Deployment/README.md

 - The evaluation metrics for each model are stored in a dictionary and then converted into a Pandas DataFrame.
 The DataFrame is then melted into long format, and a bar chart is created using Plotly Express to display the evaluation metrics for each model.

-- To summarize, this application allows users to test and evaluate different machine learning algorithms on a breast cancer dataset to diagnose whether a patient has malignant or benign cancer.
-The evaluation metrics are displayed to the user in an interactive bar chart.